lextas/vuelidate-summary/README.md

 export default {
   computed: {
     vuelidateSummary() {
-      return this.$vuelidateSummary(this.$v)(validationMessages);
+      return this.$vuelidateSummary(this.$v)();
     },
   },
 }
 ```
-> optionally you can pass in your custom error messages for the specific validators as a second parameter.
+> optionally you can pass in custom validation messages for the specific validators as a second parameter.

 e.g:
 ```